slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'All models are wrong but some are useful.' -- George Box*

 <!--
+Like Mike Tyson says, “Everyone has a plan until they get punched in the mouth.”
 > *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*
 > *'#346.
 The senses do not deceive; it is the judgment that deceives.' -- goethe*
 > *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*